Shunsuke Kohno: Japanese Formula 4

 Kohno started his racing career in Japanese Formula 4 Championship from 2015 the inaugural season of the series.
-He raced in the series till 2017 claimed 3 podiums, and finished on 8th, 10th, and 7th place from 2015 to 2017 respectively.
+He raced in the series until 2017, and claimed three podiums, and finished on eighth, tenth, and seventh place from 2015 to 2017 respectively.

 Japanese Formula 3 & Super Formula Lights

-Kohno steps up to Japanese Formula 3 Championship in 2018 with RS Fine.
-For 2 seasons he managed to get 1 podium and reached 8th & 10th respectively from 2018 to 2019.
-He continues to race in the rebranded series Super Formula Lights with the same team from 2020 to 2021.
-He gained 4 podiums with 3 in 2021, he claimed 5th & 6th in respective season.
+Kohno stepped up to Japanese Formula 3 Championship in 2018 with RS Fine.
+For two seasons, he managed to get one podium and reached eighth & tenth respectively from 2018 to 2019.
+He continued to race in the rebranded series Super Formula Lights with the same team from 2020 to 2021.
+He gained four podiums with three in 2021, he claimed fifth & sixth in the points respectively.

 Super GT

 Kohno competed in Super GT in 2020, where he partnered up with Hiroki Yoshimoto at LM corsa.
 For 2021, he stayed with the same team, and same partner.
-That season was the highest place for all the LM Corsa team, and Kohno himself as both claimed 2 wins, and placed third in the standings.
-Kohno partnering with LM Corsa and Yoshimoto again till 2023.
+That season was the highest place for all the LM Corsa team, and Kohno himself as both claimed two wins, and placed third in the standings.
+Kohno partnered with LM Corsa and Yoshimoto again until 2023.